NicTheFifth/HadesOneshot/Boons.md

 As said above, boons are linked to a god.
 There is a possibility of 9 gods.
 However, in a campaign, you will have a limit on how many gods are possible.
 The limit of gods is 3.
 How this works in practice is that when you have boons from 3 different gods, these gods are the only gods you will still get.

-This means, if you remove a boon, which means you have boons from two gods only, you can get a third boon from any god again.
+This means, if you remove a boon, which causes you to have boons from two gods only, you can get a third boon from any god again.